-Stage fright is such a common experience, and the explanation for it lies in evolution.
-Evolution theory says that individuals with traits that help them survive are then, because they survived, able to pass those genes on to their progeny.
+Stage fright is such a common experience, and an explanation for it lies in evolution.
+Evolution theory says that individuals with traits that help them survive are then - because they survived - able to pass those genes on to their progeny.

 Stage Fright Is A Survival Trait?

 Babies are not intrinsically cute.
 They’re just babies.

 But the hominids who found babies cute were probably more attentive and responsive parents, and because of that, their babies survived into adulthood and passed along their genes.
 Do that for a few dozen generations and the number of babies-are-cute people start to strongly outnumber the babies-are-just-babies people.

 One sensible theory about stage fright says that social anxiety originated as a survival response to “hostile dominants,” triggering escape, avoidance, or submissive behavior.

 So, from a monkey-brain perspective, you’re getting stage fright because you think your audience just might kill you.

 Maybe not kill you, but your monkey brain does see your audience as potentially hostile, aggressives, or wanting your stuff.
 But whether your monkey brain feels a need to either protect your life or protect your bananas, it starts the limbic system (fight or flight) firing on all cylinders.
 And that becomes stage fright.